Wonderful subgroups of reductive groups and spherical systems: Definitions

-The spherical system of $X$ is determined by the spherical systems of all the localizations $X_{\Sigma'}$ of rank 2 (actually, it is enough to restrict to the localizations of rank 1 and those of rank 2 with a simple spherical root).
-Furthermore, the wonderful $G$-varieties of rank 2 are known, for all $G$.
+The spherical system of $X$ is determined by the spherical systems of all the localizations $X_{\Sigma'}$ of rank 2 (actually, it is enough to restrict to the localizations of rank 1 and those of rank 2 with $\Sigma'\cap S\neq\emptyset$).
+Furthermore, the wonderful $G$-varieties of rank 2 are known, for all $G$ (\cite{W96}).

+The stabilizer $H$ of a point of the open $G$-orbit of a wonderful $G$-variety $X$ is called a {\em generic stabilizer} of $X$, in this case $X$ is also called a {\em wonderful compactification} or a {\em wonderful embedding} of $G/H$.
+A subgroup $H$ of $G$ is called {\em wonderful} if $G/H$ admits a wonderful compactification $X$, in this case the spherical system $\s$ of $X$ is also called the spherical system of $H$ and, vice versa, $H$ is called {\em the} wonderful subgroup of $G$ associated with $\s$ (it is uniquely determined only up to $G$-conjugation).

+A subgroup $H$ of $G$ is called {\em spherical} if $G/H$ is a spherical $G$-variety.
+In particular, every wonderful subgroup of $G$ is spherical.